linx-software/hubspot/README.md

 #### Google API Setup:

 1. Register as a developer on [Developer console](https://console.developers.google.com/)
-2. Register your Application/Project and Enable API scope [How to?](https://linx.software/docs/guides/googleapis/)
+2. Register your Application/Project and Enable API scope.
+[How to?](https://linx.software/docs/guides/googleapis/)
 3. Download Authorization Credentials
 4. Connect your Linx application